A tale of two moduli spaces: logarithmic and multi-scale differentials: Generalized

 \begin{lemma} In the notation of the previous definition, let $v^+$ and $v^-$ be some horizontal prongs at $e$.
 Then $(v^+ \otimes v^-)^{\otimes \kappa_e} \in \calN_e^{\otimes \kappa_e}$ is independent of the choice of prongs and of the direction to be called horizontal, and we have

-\end{lemma} \begin{proof} For a fixed direction, the different choices of prongs~$v^+$ differ by $\kappa_e$-th roots of unity, and likewise for~$v^-$.
+\end{lemma} \begin{proof} For a fixed direction, the different choices of prongs~$v^+$ differ by $\supth{\kappa_e}$ roots of unity, and likewise for~$v^-$.
 Thus the formula for~$\tau_e$ implies that it does not depend on these prong choices.
 On the other hand, changing the direction from horizontal to direction~$\theta$ multiplies~$v^+$ by $e^{2\pi i\theta}$ and $v^-$ by $e^{-2\pi i\theta}$, and thus preserves $v^+\otimes v^-$.
-The equality is obvious, by writing it out in any local coordinate that puts the differentials in normal form. \end{proof}
+The equality is obvious, as can be seen by writing it out in any local coordinate that puts the differentials in normal form. \end{proof}

-This implies that the earlier definitions of prong-matching agree with the following:
+This implies that the earlier definitions of prong-matching agree with the following.

 \begin{df} A \emph{local prong-matching} is a section $\sigma_e$ of $\calN^\vee_e$ such that $\sigma_e^{\kappa_e}(\tau_e) = 1$. \end{df}